vnardozz/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+# Responsive-portfolio
-My initial portfolio using bootstrap
+this is my first portfolio build enhanced to be repsonsive